cbarringer/shared-apollo-client-example/README.md

 We would *also* like to be able to identify which MFE issued the operation, so that we can segment by MFE in the GraphOS Studio Insights tab.

 In this repo we have two MFEs, [`mfe-a`](./packages/mfe-a/bundle.jsx) and [`mfe-b`](./packages/mfe-b/bundle.jsx), that both connect to the same GraphQL endpoint.
 They both use the [same Apollo Client instance](./packages/shared-client/index.mjs), but there is no clear path to distinguish in that client _which_ MFE issued the operation.
+This example can be run with `pnpm build && pnpm start`, and the network requests can be observed in the browser's developer tools.

 The `SetContextLink` can be used to set the client headers for the operation, but it doesn't provide a way to distinguish between MFEs.
 Similarly, the `ClientAwarenessLink` can be used to set the client headers for the operation, but it doesn't provide a way to distinguish between MFEs.